apache/hudi/docs/concepts.md

 When there is late arriving data (data intended for 9:00 arriving >1 hr late at 10:20), we can see the upsert producing new data into even older time buckets/folders.
 With the help of the timeline, an incremental query attempting to get all new data that was committed successfully since 10:00 hours, is able to very efficiently consume only the changed files without say scanning all the time buckets > 07:00.

+## Terminologies

+ * `Hudi Dataset`
+    A structured hive/spark dataset managed by Hudi.
+Hudi supports both partitioned and non-partitioned Hive tables.
+ * `Commit`
+    A commit marks a new batch of data applied to a dataset.
+Hudi maintains  monotonically increasing timestamps to track commits and guarantees that a commit is atomically published.
+ * `Commit Timeline`
+    Commit Timeline refers to the sequence of Commits that was applied in order on a dataset over its lifetime.
+ * `File Slice`
+    Hudi provides efficient handling of updates by having a fixed mapping between record key to a logical file Id.
+    Hudi uses MVCC to provide atomicity and isolation of readers from a writer.
+This means that a logical fileId will have many physical versions of it.
+Each of these physical version of a file represents a complete view of the file as of a commit and is called File Slice
+ * `File Group`
+    A file-group is a file-slice timeline.
+It is a list of file-slices in commit order.
+It is identified by `file id`

 ## Storage Types